 And its fish even more so.

 The Bow River and myself have a touchy relationship.
 Its easy to sit here and type about what should or shouldn’t work on the Bow; about the monstrous steelhead-strain rainbows that will take you deep into your backing and give you the fight of a lifetime; or those sneaky, wary, edge dwelling browns that can sometimes be downright scary in size.
 Those things you can find elsewhere, on social media, or guides that have the Bow River formula figured out to a science.
 It’s all well and known that this is a river that has unmatched trout fishing.
-Which is what makes it maddening when I still come back from the river empty handed, more often then not.
+Which is what makes it maddening when I still come back from the river empty handed so often.

 Since then, I have caught plenty more of these big beautiful fish, although not as many as I’d like to admit.
 I definitely haven’t figured it out.
-I’ve just learned to get lucky more often.
-But the fish are always beautiful.
-And they are tough to catch.
-And that’s why I keep trying to go get em… If anything, the Bow River has made me humble; and until you are that, you wont catch many fish in this river.
+If anything, the Bow River has made me humble; and until you are that, you wont catch many fish in this river.
 But I do urge you to go and try; the rewards will be worth it.

 There are a few key things that will help you catch fish on the Bow.
 First, good presentation is the most crucial; long leaders, straight lines, and drag free drifts will give you the best chance.
-Secondly, nymphs usually give you the best chance of catching fish; if in doubt, fish a bead head prince, a stonefly, some sort of mayfly pattern, or a san juan worm (thin red worm), and make sure you get them deep.
+Secondly, nymphs are the most consistent method to catch fish; if in doubt, fish a bead head prince, a stonefly, some sort of mayfly pattern, or a san juan worm (thin red worm), and make sure you get them deep.
 They are consistent producers and will usually give you the best chance of catching fish, even if fish are rising.
 Lastly, fish the water that you wouldn’t expect trout.
 Often times the flat unassuming sections and subtle banks will produce far better then the big, beautiful pools.
 20″ fish can be taken in a foot of water sometimes and all parts of this river have fish.

 There are many good spots to access the Bow near Canmore, and Calgary.
 South of Calgary there are several highways that cross the river and boat launches that will give you access.
-The upper Bow from Canmore to the Ghost reservoir has good fishing primarily for Brown trout.
-Below Calgary is where you will find the largest Rainbows.
+The Bow below Calgary is where you will find the large Rainbows that this river is famous for.

 Summer on the Bow means the arrival of hatching bugs and good dry-fly fishing, and the arrival of the hordes of inner-city anglers and drift boats.
 There is a good hatch of golden stoneflies beginning in June, that continues into early July, followed shortly after by good hatches of PMD’s and Caddisflies.
 It is usually a good call to bring several imitations and stages (emergers and dry-flies) of these hatches and different colors to try when the pattern that seems to match the naturals don’t seem to be working.
 A very popular set-up on the Bow at this time of year is the ‘Hopper-Dropper,’ where a small nymph like a pheasant tail or a hares-ear is fished beneath a Hopper or a large stimulator.
 The high floating hopper can be used as a strike indicator for the nymph below, and multiple levels of water can be covered effectively.